 Details of practice

-Kitty practises across chambers’ areas of expertise with a particular focus on crime, licensing and inquests.
+Since joining chambers in 2012, Kitty has developed a successful practice across chambers’ areas of expertise with a particular focus on criminal, regulatory, licensing and coronial law.

-She has wide experience in all aspects of criminal law.
-In addition to her practice in commercial crime, she regularly represents clients charged with offences against the person, drugs related offences and sexual offences.
+Kitty has wide experience in all aspects of criminal law.
+In addition to her practice in financial and corporate crime, she regularly represents clients charged with general criminal offences.
 She has experience representing youths, as well as litigating sensitive issues relating to mental ill health and fitness to plead.

 Proceeds of crime

-Kitty is experienced in confiscation, cash forfeiture and restraint proceedings both as a led junior and alone.
+Kitty is experienced in confiscation, civil recovery and restraint proceedings both as a led junior and alone.
 She has acted for both individuals and government departments in proceeds of crime and related hearings.

 Kitty regularly advises and acts on behalf of operators of licensed premises, local authorities and interested parties in Licensing Act 2003 proceedings.
 She has acted for a leading independent bookshop establishing new licensed premises and advised a restaurant franchise on potential liability under the Health Act 2006.

-Kitty regularly represents interested persons in inquests, both authorities and families.
+Kitty regularly represents interested persons in inquests, acting for both authorities and families.
+She is experienced in inquests, including those to which the state’s Article 2 obligations under the European Convention on Human Rights is arguably breached.
 She advises on potential liability arising from coronial proceedings, and on both public and civil law remedies available following inquests.

 BA (Cantab): English Literature (First class)